karlvr/docker-sensu-client/README.md

 | RABBITMQ_SSL_CERT_CHAIN_FILE | - | The file path to the RabbitMQ SSL certificate chain file.
 Must be accessible inside the Docker container.
 Suggest using Docker secrets to provide this file—see the `docker-compose.yml` example. |
 | RABBITMQ_SSL_PRIVATE_KEY_FILE | - | The file path to the RabbitMQ SSL certificate private key file.
 Must be accessible inside the Docker container.
 Suggest using Docker secrets to provide this file—see the `docker-compose.yml` example. |

+### Checks

+Checks are created by adding their `.json` files to the `/etc/sensu/conf.d` directory.
+If you bind a volume to that path, you will get a few extra files created in their by the `docker-entrypoint.sh` script in this image.

+I suggest extending this image and adding your checks to the image in the `/etc/sensu/conf.d` directory.
+You can add any additional scripts that you require to run the checks anywhere in the image.

 ## Building

 ```